We write a lot on this topic now, as if this were important only now.

 A Google Plus community in which we can plan a better Internet is Independent Internet.

 I want us to use these means today.
 This context is unique.
 We can use the Internet as long as we can use electrical energy, which is usually generated by extracting and burning coal and gas.
 Not all countries have coal and 1.3 billion people don't have access to electrical energy.
+In 2017 1 billion people didn't have access to electrical energy.
 There is no guarantee that the number of Internet users will exceed 50% of the population.
+(It seems that 53% of all people use the Internet in November 2018 and this percentage is growing.)
 Let us use the chance to coordinate globally now!